GracefulFinn/Hello-World/README.md

 # Hello-World
-Just some simple codes in SCU
+Just some simple codes in
+emmmmmmm